adedayoominiyi1/thrift-stream/README.md

 ### TL DR

-Continuation parsers and encoders try to decode/encode data directly from/to a network buffer.
+Continuation parsers and encoders try to decode (read)/encode (write) data _directly_ from/to a network buffer.
 When the buffer has been fully read/written, it asks for more network buffers to continue.

 ### Goals